 Purchasing LTCi is a decision with financial consequences, whether or not it is purchased.
 And, it’s important to note that Medicare does not pay for most long term care services.
 For example, Medicare doesn’t cover custodial care which is often the reason for care in a nursing home.

 If you choose not to purchase LTC insurance and require LTC in the future, your personal savings may be used to finance such care.
-However, if you purchase LTC insurance, monthly payments will be made in order to prevent spending personal savings for LTC.
+With LTCi, premium payments help prevent spending personal savings to pay for LTC.

 Control and Access to Quality

 Agents and brokers also provide service on the policies they have sold, and can help you process claims or with anything else you need regarding your policy.
 The insurance companies for which agents and brokers sell coverage pay them a commission for their work, so you will not be charged a direct fee if you want to use the services of an agent or broker.
-You can find agents and brokers who sell long-term care coverage via the Internet, or you may prefer to consult with one in person.
+You can find agents and brokers who sell long-term care coverage via the Internet, or you may prefer to consult with one in-person.
 To find an NAHU member near you who can help you purchase long-term care insurance coverage, use our agent locator.